insomnia period

 Regular Ovulation

 Ovulation is a complex process that requires the right amount of nutrients and environment.
 To encourage regular ovulation and progesterone production, we recommend following our PFC method to promote blood sugar balance.
 This method ensures you have a protein, fat, and fiber-rich carbohydrate with each meal and snack.
-If you have PCOS, you may also find success in using Ovasitol to promote healthy ovulation.
+If you have PCOS, you may also find success in using Inositol to promote healthy ovulation.

 AKA Magic Period Dust